WebAssembly/component-model/design/mvp/WIT.md

 }

 world command {
-  // generates an import of the ID `local:demo/my-interface` import my-interface;
+  // generates an import of the name `local:demo/my-interface` import my-interface;

-  // generates an import of the ID `wasi:filesystem/types` import wasi:filesystem/types;
+  // generates an import of the name `wasi:filesystem/types` import wasi:filesystem/types;

   // generates an import of the plain name `foo`